-There is energy in the air at the Santa Fe Farmers Market.
-It’s a sensory explosion of color, scents, music, and pride in community that is nearly impossible to put into words.
-The cross section of locals and visitors happily strolling, sipping coffee, and filling baskets with local produce, fresh breads, seasonal herbs, free range eggs, aromatic fresh and dried chiles, local honey and jams, luxurious body products, and homemade tamales, will transform your mood and test your bliss endurance.
+No matter the season, there is always great energy in the air at the Santa Fe Farmers' Market.
+However, summer and early fall promise a very exciting time.
+The Market is a sensory explosion of color, scent, flavor, music, and downright pride in community that you need to experience at least once.
+It's truly an adventure with a cross section of locals and visitors happily strolling, sipping coffee, chatting with regional farmers and producers, while filling baskets with fresh breads, seasonal herbs, free-range eggs, aromatic fresh and dried chiles, honey and jams, sustainably made body products, homemade tamales, grass-fed meats, nutritious vegetables of all kinds, and more.

 One Shopping Bag Might Not Be Enough

-Enjoy the spirit of the lively vendors, the quality of every product laid out before you, and the energy of excited visitors.
-It’s a magical and lush experience that makes an impression on every guest.
-A day spent at The Farmer's Market is a day immersed in the best that Santa Fe has to offer—fresh food, fine arts, diverse music, and a vibrant community.
+Gathering to celebrate what sustains us is critical to a happy and healthy community.
+In the Railyard District, you can enjoy the spirit of the lively vendors, the quality of every product laid out before you, and the energy of excited locals and fellow visitors.
+Spend a day or an evening at the Railyard and you’ll experience some of the best that Santa Fe has to offer—fresh food, fine arts, diverse music, and a vibrant community.